How it Happened...

 The Early Childhood Caries (ECC) has been termed a silent epidemic.
 It is major global oral health problem affecting infants and preschool children worldwide.
 Global efforts are required to tackle this growing health challenge and to become more organized and prominent.

-The International Association of Paediatric Dentistry (IAPD) with over seventy national pediatric dentistry societies and representing worldwide more than sixteen thousand dentists is the ideal setting to achieve this type of global cooperation.
+The International Association of Paediatric Dentistry (IAPD) with close to eighty national pediatric dentistry societies and representing worldwide more than twenty thousand dentists is the ideal setting to achieve this type of global cooperation.

 The Expert Panel